 Rock Art of Colorado Plateau, USA

-The rock walls of Canyon Pintado have served as a massive canvas for thousands of years, preserving the history of the land and it’s people against both natural and human destruction.
+The rock walls of Canyon Pintado have served as a vast canvas for thousands of years, preserving the history of the land and its people against both natural and human destruction.

-While the British colonies along the continent’s Eastern Seaboard were declaring their independence and rising up in revolution in 1776, Colorado was still Spanish territory, exactly 100 years from becoming a U.S. state.
-In that momentous year, Spanish priests Francisco Atanasio Domínguez and Silvestre Vélez de Escalante led an expedition in the desert southwest searching for a safe passage between Santa Fe, New Mexico, and California.
+While the British colonies along the Eastern Seaboard were declaring their independence and rising up in revolution in 1776, Colorado was still Spanish territory—exactly 100 years away from becoming a U.S. state.
+In that momentous year, Spanish priests Francisco Atanasio Domínguez and Silvestre Vélez de Escalante led an expedition through the desert southwest, searching for a safe passage between Santa Fe, New Mexico, and California.

-When they arrived to the arid lands of the Colorado Plateau south of present-day Rangely, they were shocked to find strange scrawled and chiselled figures, some with threatening warlike stances, staring back at them stoically from the rocky canyon walls above.
+When they reached the arid lands of the Colorado Plateau, south of present-day Rangely, they were shocked to find strange, scrawled and chiseled figures—some with threatening, warlike stances—staring back at them stoically from the rocky canyon walls above.

 Canyon Pintado is believed to have been occupied by prehistoric people for as long as 11,000 years.
 In this land of converging cultures, most of the rock art that exists today is attributed to the Fremont Indians, who lived in the region from about A.D.
 650 to 1200, when they seemingly disappeared.